celo-org/docs/docs/developer-resources/contractkit/migrating-to-contractkit-v1.md

 # Migrating to ContractKit v1.0

-How to migrate to the newest version of ContractKit and make use of its latest features.
+How to migrate to from prerelease of  ContractKit to v1 and make use of its features.

 ___